Edward Hopper: Influence

 Hopper's cinematic compositions and dramatic use of light and dark have made him a favorite among filmmakers.
 For example, House by the Railroad is reported to have heavily influenced the iconic house in the Alfred Hitchcock film Psycho.
 The same painting has also been cited as being an influence on the home in the Terrence Malick film Days of Heaven.
 The 1981 film Pennies from Heaven includes a tableau vivant of Nighthawks, with the lead actors in the places of the diners.
 German director Wim Wenders also cites Hopper influence.
 His 1997 film The End of Violence also incorporates a tableau vivant of Nighthawks, recreated by actors.
 Noted surrealist horror film director Dario Argento went so far as to recreate the diner and the patrons in Nighthawks as part of a set for his 1976 film Deep Red (aka Profondo Rosso).
 Ridley Scott has cited the same painting as a visual inspiration for Blade Runner.
 To establish the lighting of scenes in the 2002 film Road to Perdition, director Sam Mendes drew from the paintings of Hopper as a source of inspiration, particularly New York Movie.
+The Austrian filmmaker Gustav Deutsch based a movie on 13 of Hopper's paintings.

 Homages to Nighthawks featuring cartoon characters or famous pop culture icons such as James Dean and Marilyn Monroe are often found in poster stores and gift shops.
 The cable television channel Turner Classic Movies sometimes runs animated clips based on Hopper paintings prior to airing its films.
 Musical influences include singer-songwriter Tom Waits's 1975 live-in-the-studio album titled Nighthawks at the Diner, after the painting.
 In 1993, Madonna was inspired sufficiently by Hopper's 1941 painting Girlie Show that she named her world tour after it and incorporated many of the theatrical elements and mood of the painting into the show.
 In 2004, British guitarist John Squire (formerly of The Stone Roses) released a concept album based on Hopper's work entitled Marshall's House.
 Each song on the album is inspired by, and shares its title with, a painting by Hopper.
 Canadian rock group The Weakerthans released their album Reunion Tour in 2007 featuring two songs inspired by and named after Hopper paintings, "Sun in an Empty Room", and "Night Windows", and have also referenced him in songs such as "Hospital Vespers".
 Hopper's Compartment C, Car 293 inspired Polish composer Paweł Szymański's Compartment 2, Car 7 for violin, viola, cello and vibraphone (2003), as well as Hubert-Félix Thiéfaine's song Compartiment C Voiture 293 Edward Hopper 1938 (2011).
 Hopper's work has influenced multiple recordings by British band Orchestral Manoeuvres in the Dark.
 Early Sunday Morning was the inspiration for the sleeve of Crush (1985).
 The same band's 2013 single "Night Café" was influenced by Nighthawks and mentions Hopper by name.
 Seven of his paintings are referenced in the lyrics.